BOTOX® FOR HAYFEVER (HAYTOX) IN AUCKLAND

 What is Hayfever (Allergic Rhinitis)?

-Hayfever, also called allergic rhinitis, is an over-sensitive immune response to tiny particles in the air.
-When you breathe in triggers like pollen, dust mites, mould, or pet dander, the nasal tissue becomes inflamed and starts to overproduce mucus.
+When these particles are inhaled, the nasal tissue becomes inflamed and overproduces mucus.
 That swelling and excess mucus cause sneezing, a runny or blocked nose, post-nasal drip, and sometimes pressure in the face.
 Some people notice itchy eyes and throat as well.

 In New Zealand, many people have seasonal hayfever that flares in spring and summer when pollen counts rise.
 Others have perennial hayfever with symptoms through the year, most often due to dust mites or indoor mould.